ahjoo-de/ahjoo-de.github.io/_posts/2025-01-18- Create-JSON.md

 ---
 layout: post
 title: Custom Action for JSON creation
-description: How to create a custom action fro the use in Flow Designer to create a JSON out of different Data sources within the flow.
+description: How to create a custom action for the use in Flow Designer to create a JSON out of different Data sources within the flow.
 categories:
 - ServiceNow
 tags: